karim3461/GaCD_Project/README.md

 ## Files

+** README.md** : this file.

 **CodeBook.md** describes the variables, the data, and all the steps performed to clean up the data.

-Note that the **run_analysis.R** file that contains all the code to perform the transformations required for this project, has been uploaded to the project page rather than here, as per the project instructions.
+**run_analysis.R** contains all the code to perform the transformations required for this project.

+**tidy.txt** contains the tidy output of the script.
+As per the project instructions, this file has not been uploaded to GitHub but to the project submission page.

 ## Running the script